gerbera/gerbera/doc/config-import.rst

 * Optional
 * Default: ``${prefix}/share/gerbera/js/playlists.js``, **where ${prefix} is your installation prefix directory.**

-Points to the script that is parsing various playlists, by default parsing of pls and m3u playlists is implemented, however the script can be adapted to parse almost any kind of text based playlist.
+Points to the script that is parsing various playlists, by default parsing of pls, m3u and asx playlists is implemented, however the script can be adapted to parse almost any kind of text based playlist.
 For more details read :ref:`scripting <scripting>`

     ::